HouseBroken

-HouseBroken is an American animated sitcom created by Jennifer Crittenden, Clea DuVall, and Gabrielle Allan that premiered on Fox on May 31, 2021.
+HouseBroken is an American animated sitcom created by Jennifer Crittenden, Clea DuVall, and Gabrielle Allan that aired on Fox from May 31, 2021 to August 6, 2023.
 In August 2021, the series was renewed for a second season which premiered on December 4, 2022.
+The show reunited Nat Faxon and Sharon Horgan in roles similar to their characters in Disenchantment.

+In May 2024, the series was canceled after two seasons due to low ratings.

 Plot

-HouseBroken follows an anthropomorphic therapy dog named Honey, who explores human dysfunctions and neurosis by applying her knowledge of psychiatry through leading a group of other anthropomorphic neighborhood animals in group therapy sessions.